harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

 snakemake -p -j 10 -e slurm -s ../cactus_minigraph.smk --configfile yeast-minigraph-cfg.yaml
 ```

+## Pipeline outputs

+The pipeline produces many output files including `.hal`, the Cactus alignment format, `.gfa`, the graphical fragment assembly format, `.vcf`, the variant call format, and `.vg`, the variation graph format.

+For more information about all outputs, see [Cactus's minigraph documentation section about output](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#output).

 ## Questions/troubleshooting

 ??? question "1.
 I want to use a specific version of the Cactus singularity image.
 How can I do so?"